 There is no global price for Co2 emissions.
 The price for a ton of Co2 emissions vary hugely.
 This makes it very difficult to determine how much should be realistically spend to reduce Co2 emissions.
-For this reason we decided to create the Global Gricker Price of Co2.

 The price of Co2 varies hugely among the Co2 offset providers, governments, researchers and companies.
 They all use their own assumptions, methodologies and criteria which means one ton Co2 (which is the same everywhere in the world) has many different prices, unfortunately.
 This can make it very difficult and complex for end consumers.

 There are many different perspective on the price of Co2: